 Other options, as you can use for Photo and Square mode are Tilt & shift and Straighten.
 The Tilt & Shift option contains two settings, which are circle and parallel (Pic.
 17, 18).

 The Straighten mode allows you to take a properly rotated picture when you keep your device at some weird angle (Pic.
 19).
 Remember, that only a framed section of your screen produces the image.
-In the effect the image size is lower as well as the photographed area, which has been cropped automatically by the device.
+In effect the image size is lower as well as the photographed area, which has been cropped automatically by the device.

-The Photo, Portrait and Square modes can also enhance the picture with Beauty and Beauty Pro setting, which adds up some tints and better focus (Pic.
+The Photo, Portrait, and Square modes can also enhance the picture with Beauty and Beauty Pro setting, which adds up some tints and better focus (Pic.
 20).

 Next jump to the general picture settings, as shown in the pic.
-6. Amidst a lot of options to be adjusted by the user, like camera frame, picture quality or auto exposure settings we can find a very useful option, like Gridlines (Pic.
+6. Amidst a lot of options to be adjusted by the user, like camera frame, picture quality, or auto exposure settings we can find a very useful option, like Gridlines (Pic.
 21, 22), assuring you, that you are taking a photo under a right angle.

 It’s good to look at other options: Saturation and Contrast.
 Using them you can adjust your picture on the entry step already.
 Both saturation and contrast can work with each other, giving you about 50 combinations (Pic.
 23 – 26).

-See another example photos below:
+See another example photo below:

 It’s time to jump to the next mode, which is a Portrait.
-This is another the most often selected mode in order to take a picture of the people.
+This is another of the most often selected mode in order to take a picture of people.
 The portrait mode contains a few different options to take photos.
 First of all, your object must be placed at least 2,5 m from the device.
 Otherwise, the shutter won’t work at all.
-Some facilities will work with using a front camera, although for other options you will have to switch into the rear camera.
+Some facilities will work with using a front camera, although for other options you will have to switch to the rear camera.
 These options will represent all amenities with face correction (Pic.
 27).